 These easy homemade Chocolate Peanut Butter Eggs have a sweet, super creamy peanut butter filling covered in milk chocolate.
-They’re the perfect Easter treat and a fun recipe to make with the kids!
+They’re the perfect Easter homemade candy treat!

 Easter is right around the corner, and these Chocolate Peanut Butter Eggs are my most favorite homemade Easter treat ever!
 They’re easy to make, and they are sooo darn good!
 Be careful…they’re addicting!